 For travellers wishing to extend their time in the Misiones Rainforest area we can also arrange journeys to Yacutinga Reserve, a protected area of Sub-tropical ‘Atlantic Forest’ run in a sustainable manor by members of the local Guarani Community.
 For this and other options please contact one of our Argentina Experts.

-Accommodation in Jungle Lodge b&b basis
+Accommodation in Jungle Hotel b&b basis

 Natural history guiding with English speaking guide on group service as specified